SBA 8a Qualifications & 8a Certification Requirements 13 CFR 124

 Understanding the 8a requirements and SBA 8a qualifications may seem simple initially.
 However, in terms of legal analysis and the reasons for application denials, the difficulty in understanding how to get 8a certified will soon become apparent.

-At Watson & Associates, our purpose is to help you understand and follow the SBA 8 a certification requirements in addition to increasing your chances of approval.
+At Watson & Associates, our purpose is to help you understand and follow the requirements for 8a certification in addition to increasing your chances of approval.
 When it comes to meeting SBA 8a certification qualifications and getting your 8a status, our consultants and lawyers have a sound track record in helping small businesses to: